|

 of Mexico, where it fertilizes massive red algae growths called “red tide.”
 These red tides create toxins that that are most lethal right above the surface, where manatees breathe.

+These toxins can paralyze the respiratory system, causing the manatees to drown.
+4) What was your first encounter with a manatee?
 V: The Parker Manatee Aquarium in Bradenton, FL, houses a manatee that was rescued as a baby in the Miami area.
 I was captivated by “Snooty” on my very first

 visit.
 He put his flippers on the edge of the tank, pulled himself out of the water, and looked me right in the eyes.
 He’s